WHAT IS LEGALISM?

 It seems that the term "legalist" is applied only TO those who appear to practice legalism BY those who are against it (which is NOT to say that I am FOR it).
 I don't think that I have ever heard of anyone who believes that God's commandments are still in effect calling themselves legalists.
 I am sure that there are those who espouse the belief that strict adherence to the Law will gain one entrance to heaven, but they somehow manage to use different terminology.

 As far as our beliefs go, there is not, and never has been, a way to "work" one's way to heaven.
 We are justified by FAITH!
 Abel, Enoch, Noah, Abraham, Isaac, Jacob, Moses (Heb.
-11), etc., were justified by FAITH! -- through the GRACE of God, which is, by the way, mentioned in the "Old" Testament as much as antinomians would have us believe that the OT is for Law and the NT is for Grace, and that the OT God is a God of wrath while the NT God is a God of love.
+11), etc., were justified by FAITH! -- through the GRACE of God, which is, by the way, mentioned in the "Old" Testament (much more than this one time) as much as antinomians would have us believe that the OT is for Law and the NT is for Grace, and that the OT God is a God of wrath while the NT God is a God of love.

 HERE is where some of our basic beliefs on GOD'S INSTRUCTION BOOK (i.e., Torah=Instruction) FOR LIFE can be found.